Riau Islands: Government

-Administrative Divisions
+Administrative divisions

 This province is divided into five regencies (kabupaten) and two autonomous cities (kota).
 These are subdivided into 70 districts (kecamatan) and then into 256 villages (desa or kelurahan).
 Each regency is headed by a regent (bupati), while each district is headed by a district chief (camat) and each village headed by a village chief (known as a kepala desa or penghulu) for each village in the district.

 During the Dutch East Indies era, the Riau Islands was included in the Residency of Riau and Dependencies (Dutch: Residentie Riouw en Onderhoorigheden), which is also based in Tanjung Pinang.
 The Dutch Residency consisted of Tanjung Pinang, Lingga, the Riau mainland and Indragiri, while the Tudjuh Archipelago was administered separately as part of the Pulau-Tujuh Division (Dutch: Afdeeling Poelau-Toedjoeh).

-The regencies (kabupaten) and the city (kota) are listed below with their areas and their populations at the 2020 census and according to the official estimates for mid 2021, together with the 2021 Human Development Index of each administrative divisions.
+The regencies (kabupaten) and the city (kota) are listed below with their areas and their populations at the 2020 census and according to the official estimates for mid 2024, together with the 2021 Human Development Index of each administrative divisions.

+The province forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The Riau Islands Electoral District consists of all of the 5 regencies in the province, together with the cities of Batam and Tanjung Pinang, and elects 4 members to the People's Representative Council.